 3. HP Spectre x2

 Little extras make this remarkable Windows tablet even more exceptional

 CPU: 6th Gen Intel Core m3-6Y30 Dual-Core processor | Graphics: Intel HD Graphics 515 | RAM: 4GB | Screen: 12-inch, 1,920 x 1,280 WUXGA+ IPS WLED-backlit touch screen | Storage: 128GB SSD | Connectivity: Intel 802.11ac (2x2), Bluetooth 4.0, LTE | Camera: 5MP HP TrueVision HD front-facing webcam, 8MP rear-facing camera, Intel RealSense 3D R200 camera | Weight: 848g | Dimensions: 11.81 x 8.23 x 0.52 inches

 HP's Spectre x2 bears a striking resemblance to the Surface Pro 4.
 Take a closer look and you’ll notice that it’s thinner and lighter than Microsoft’s slate.
-Although the Intel Core M processor might leave you tentative to adopt the HP Spectre x2, this isn’t the Core m3 we’re talking about – this is a 6th-generation, Skylake Intel Core m7, which bears almost the same performance as the full-blown Core i5 chip harbored by the Surface Pro 4.
+Although the Intel Core M processor might leave you a bit hesitant to adopt the HP Spectre x2, this isn’t the Core m3 we’re talking about.
+This is a 6th-generation, Skylake Intel Core m7, which bears almost the same performance as the full-blown Core i5 chip harbored by the Surface Pro 4.
 All the while, it’s cheaper and more power efficient as well.